dgraph-io/dgraph-docs/content/graphql/dgraph/index.md

 If you have an existing Dgraph instance and want to also expose GraphQL, you need to add a GraphQL schema that maps to your Dgraph schema.
 You don't need to expose your entire Dgraph schema as GraphQL, but do note that adding a GraphQL schema can alter the Dgraph schema.

-Dgraph also allows type and edge names that aren't valid in GraphQL, so, often, you'll need to expose valid GraphQL names.
-Dgraph admits special characters and even different languages (see [here](https://docs.dgraph.io/query-language/#predicate-name-rules)), while the GraphQL Spec requires that type and field (predicate) names are generated from `/[_A-Za-z][_0-9A-Za-z]*/`.
+Dgraph's native DQL syntax allows type and edge names that aren't valid in GraphQL; so, you'll often need to expose valid GraphQL names.
+Dgraph permits special characters, including Unicode characters from a variety of  languages (see [Predicate name rules]({{< relref "query-language/schema.md#predicate-name-rules">}})).
+Conversely, the [GraphQL specification on naming](https://spec.graphql.org/June2018/#sec-Names) requires that entity names, including types and fields (predicate), are composed of ASCII characters and generated as follows: `/[_A-Za-z][_0-9A-Za-z]*/`.

+{{% notice "note" %}}
+Be careful with mapping to an existing Dgraph instance.
+Updating the GraphQL schema will also update the underlying Dgraph schema.
+{{% /notice %}}

-# Mapping GraphQL to a Dgraph schema
+## Mapping GraphQL to a Dgraph schema

 By default, Dgraph generates a new predicate for each field in a GraphQL type.
 The name of the generated predicate is composed of the type name followed by a dot `.` and ending with the field name.
 Therefore, two different types with fields of the same name will turn out to be different Dgraph predicates and can have different indexes.
 For example, the types: